Learn how to play piano chords with the help of our piano chord charts. This is a great place for beginners to start!

 How to create major chords

 A minor chord is built like an upside-down major chord.
 It puts the minor 3rd on the bottom, from root to third, and major 3rd on top, from third to fifth.
 Minor goes on bottom, major goes on top, and the fifth goes in the same place when constructing chords.
 To make a minor chord, start on any of the twelve tones of the chromatic scale.
-To use C as an example again, the C minor chord will have the same root, the C, but then going up three half-steps (a minor 3rd) takes us to an E-flat.
-Four more half-steps up (a major 3rd) brings us to G. If you want to make a D minor chord, you’ll use D, F, and A.
+To use C as an example again, the C minor chord will have the same root, the C, but then going up three half steps (a minor 3rd) takes us to an E♭.
+Four more half-steps up (a major 3rd) brings us to G. The C minor chord is C, E♭, G. This pattern works for any note in the scale.
+If you want to make an F♯ minor chord, you’ll use F♯, A, C♯.

-In jazz and some other styles you’ll probably come across the more edgy, dissonant diminished chord, built from two minor thirds.
-For example, to make a C diminished you use C, E-flat, and G-flat.
-Or for D diminished you’d need D, F, and A-flat.
-Try a few diminished chords out on your piano to hear for yourself their unique, unsettled sound.
+In jazz and some other styles, you’ll probably come across the more edgy, dissonant diminished chord, built from two minor thirds.
+For example, to make a C diminished chord, use C, E♭, and G♭.
+Or for D diminished, you’d need D, F, and A♭.
+Try a few diminished chords on your piano to hear for yourself their unique, unsettled sound.

 Sometimes you’ll see a slightly different variation, written C maj 7.
 That just means to use a major third instead of a minor third on top of the chord, or C, E, G, B.